raychengy/n8n-self-hosted/README.md

 # n8n with PostgreSQL and Cloudflare Tunnel

-This project provides a `docker-compose` setup to run a local instance of [n8n](https://n8n.io/), a free and open-source workflow automation tool, with a PostgreSQL database for data persistence.
+This project provides a `docker compose` setup to run a local instance of [n8n](https://n8n.io/), a free and open-source workflow automation tool, with a PostgreSQL database for data persistence.
 The n8n instance is securely exposed to the internet using [Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/).

 This setup is great for deploying on a Network Attached Storage (NAS) device that supports Docker, allowing you to run a self-hosted, publicly accessible n8n instance from your home or office network.